N0SAFE/nextjs-directus-turborepo-template/apps/web/src/routes/README.md

 - You add or remove routes
 - You add or remove verbs from API routes (e.g. adding `POST` to an existing route)

-You can also run the build command in watch mode using `npm run dr:build:watch` but we don't recommend using that unless you are changing routes a lot.
+You can also run the build command in watch mode using `bun --bun dr:build:watch` but we don't recommend using that unless you are changing routes a lot.
 It's a neat party trick to change a route directory name and to watch the links automagically change with hot module reloading, but routes really don't change that much.

 # Finishing your setup